5 mobile merchant services to help your business grow

 Getting started with any new technology can seem like a big task.
 However, there are many benefits to accepting mobile payments.
 By accepting a broader range of payment options, your customers will be happier and more loyal.
 Using mobile payments can also make transactions run more quickly since they only require shoppers to tap their smartphones on the card reader—rather than pull out their traditional wallet, locate the correct card and swipe that card on the terminal.
 Your customers will appreciate you accepting mobile payments because they won’t have to worry about bringing their wallet or purse each time they go shopping.
 They’ll simply grab their phone and be out the door.
 Chances are, your shoppers already carry their smartphones with them practically 24/7, so paying with this device just makes sense.

-Contrary to what many people still believe, near-field communications (NFC) payments are actually more secure than traditional payments.
+Contrary to what many people still believe, near-field communications (NFC) payments like Android Pay and Apple Pay are actually more secure than traditional payments.
 Mobile wallets often require the user to enter a passcode or token before initiating a transaction, making it very difficult for a phone thief to successfully use the stolen phone to make a purchase.
 In a mobile transaction, the shopper doesn’t have to ever hand over the physical card, greatly reducing the chance of theft or card skimming.

 Here are five simple steps to getting started with mobile merchant payment services: